 Wherever you get new content published, you need some vehicles to communicate to your fans and followers that you’ve just published something new.

 And the most effective vehicles are your blog and social media channels.
-Normally I would include email too, but with today’s spam laws, email marketing without a permissions-based list is not only a challenge – it’s spam.
+Normally I would include email too, but with today’s spam laws, email marketing & outreach without a permissions-based list is not only a challenge – it’s spam.

 If you have a good pace of producing content, then you also need a dedicated social media marketer who both places posts in social media platforms and interacts reader who comment and answer their subsequent questions.

 The social media marketer can also notify the project manager about malicious acts on the company’s social media platforms.

 For smaller businesses, this social media marketer can be one person, but down the road, if ROI from social media justifies it, it’s a good idea to have a separate marketer for each social media channel, or at least assigning only 2-3 channels per person.